European super grid

+A recent study from the University College Dublin (UCD) Energy Institute indicates that implementing a pan-European 'supergrid' could lead to a 32% reduction in energy costs across the continent.

 Proposed schemes

-The most comprehensive study has been carried out by Dr Gregor Czish, of Kassel University.
+The most comprehensive study has been carried out by Dr Gregor Czisch, of Kassel University.
 His study optimised a vast grid covering North Africa, Eastern Europe, Norway, and Iceland.
 His study ran a number of scenarios, wind, concentrating solar power (CSP), nuclear etc., and the optimisation showed that all European power could largely come from wind energy, with relatively low amounts of combustion plant needed during universal low wind periods.
 Furthermore, the study showed that no new storage would be required; existing hydro would be sufficient.
 The total cost, including for new combustion plant, fuelled by biomass, the cost of the interconnections, the inefficiency of starting and stopping the combustion plant, all indicated a power price at the same as Germany was paying in 2005.

 A number of other specific schemes have been proposed to create super grids of varying extent within Europe.
 These include: